Behavioral Health

 • Outreach & care coordination and direct service providers

 The City of New Orleans is committed to responding to its constituents experiencing behavioral health crises in the most appropriate way possible.
-Similar to the response from Emergency Medical Services to an immediate medical need or New Orleans Fire Department to a house fire, the City of New Orleans seeks to provide a team of professionals trained in behavioral health crisis intervention to respond to those in the midst of an acute behavioral health crisis.
-As such, the City of New Orleans supports an Alternative Dispatch system with a Mobile Crisis Outreach Team that operates 24/7/365, is integrated through the local 911 system, and responds in person to those in a behavioral health crisis.
+Similar to the response from New Orleans Emergency Medical Services to an immediate medical need or New Orleans Fire Department to a house fire, the City of New Orleans seeks to provide a team of professionals trained in behavioral health crisis intervention to respond to those in the midst of an acute behavioral health crisis.
+As such, the City of New Orleans in partnership with Resources for Human Development, a non-profit agency, launched the New Orleans Mobile Crisis Intervention Unit (MCIU) on June 1, 2023.
+MCIU responds to non-violent, weaponless mental health crises called into 911.
+The team is dispatched in the same manner as New Orleans Medical Emergency Services, New Orleans Police Department, and New Orleans Fire Department.

 Partnerships